Your Local Farm - Amy's Farm

 Farm Stand Store & pumpkin patch:

 Public Hours to Explore-the-Farm are available Tuesday-Friday 9am-5pm.
-Due to crowds, Saturdays are advance reservations only and not open for public hours.
+During the month of November, Saturdays are open to Explore-the-Farm 9am-5pm.
+Explore-the-farm is for individuals and families.
+Meet-up groups must make advance reservations.
 While visiting the farm, please be cautious and pay attention to your own safety.
 Adults accompany children at all times.
 When you visit our property on your own, you assume the risk of the nature of our outdoor farm facility.
 Please remember that Amy's Farm is a place of nature and requires precaution and awareness of risks.
 Please respect bees and wasps, claws and teeth, thorns and thistles, sticks and stones.

 - You may walk on any path on the farm, please stay out of the animal's pens and do not climb on fences, trees, or haystacks